 Cost of Living in Boston

 The cost of living in Boston is around 21% higher than the national average.
 However, the amenities and extensive public transportation network make Boston a convenient place to live.
-See how far your budget will stretch in Boston:
+Considering moving to Boston?
+See how far your budget will stretch using the resources below.

 The Boston Public School network includes 128 schools enrolling around 57,000 students.
 Boston is also home to the nation’s oldest public school, the Boston Latin School, along with other prestigious schools including the Boston Latin Academy and the John D. O’Bryant School of Math & Science.
 Students attending public school in Boston have the opportunity to attend any school in the district because of extensive access to public transportation.
-There are also a number of private schools to choose from.
+Boston University boasts notable alumni like Martin Luther King, Jr., Geena Davis, and Jason Alexander.

 Boston Real Estate

 Although typically known as a traditional and historical city, Boston is considered “outside the box” when it comes to cuisine.
 While traditional fare is not hard to find, new twists on traditional ingredients are becoming more common due to the rise of a younger generation of culinary talent.
 If you're willing to spend some time in line, indulge in some of the best seafood in the country at Neptune Oyster, an upscale oyster bar with famous buttered lobster rolls.

 Things to Do in Boston

 Boston offers fun for all ages and interests.
 The city is any sports-lover’s dream with professional football, basketball, baseball and hockey teams along with other professional teams in addition to college athletics and events such as the annual Boston Marathon.
 If history is your calling, you will enjoy the USS Constitution Museum.
-The USS Constitution is the world’s oldest commissioned naval vessel still afloat and doubles as a museum.
 If you’re more of a land-lover, the home of Boston’s own patriot, Paul Revere is a popular attraction.
 Along with sports, historical landmarks and museums, Boston is also a great place for nature-lovers.
 The Arnold Arboretum is the nation’s oldest and contains 265 acres of trees, shrubs and vines.
-Fine more Boston attractions: